Policies and Policy Links

 Academic credit is NOT awarded, nor does the waived course appear on the transcript.
 The total number of credits required for the degree is reduced.

-A student may, upon written notification to his program adviser, withdraw from the Evening UST MBA program and preserve his eligibility for readmission.
+A student may, upon written notification to his program adviser, withdraw from the Evening MBA program and preserve his eligibility for readmission.

 - After a student’s written request for withdrawal from the UST MBA program, the student’s permanent record will show a “W” (withdrawal) for each course in which he is registered.
 “W” carries no academic penalty.